Dealing with eye problems in chihuahuas

 When Mika had a server bout of conjunctivitis the vet also added some anaesthetic, you could see the relief in him straight away.
 You may be prescribed an antibiotic cream that needs to be dropped in twice a day.

 But, if it’s a minor infection with no foreign objects you can try buying some Brolene drops as they are able to deal with minor eye infections in a couple of days.
 You can buy Brolene from the pharmacy without prescription.
-Or try theses eye drops from Amazon
+You can also get an antibiotic eye drops from the pharmacist but it’s not licensed for a dog, some will sell it to you some won’t.

 Foreign object in eye